 Senior year in high school can be a bit hectic.
 Even though you’re trying to enjoy your final year in high school, you also need to keep an eye on all kinds of deadlines to make sure you don’t fall behind and miss out!
+See also our paycheck calculator to find out how your part-time job pay compares to that of a regular job.

 I’ve come up with this timeline, going by what events happened during my senior year in high school.
 Hopefully, this list will help you out a bit.
 Please let me know if there’s anything important I’ve forgotten.